raw-tiff/raw/README.md

 "Non core" is concerned with the useful stuff.

-Class com.github.gasrios.raw.LoadHighResolutionImage provides a TiffProcessor that will load the image and its metadata, then convert them to an agnostic format.
-Image editors will extend it, implement method end() and then consume protected attributes "imageData" and "image".
+Class com.github.gasrios.raw.LoadHighResolutionImage provides a TiffProcessor that will load the image, then convert it to an agnostic format.
+Image editors will extend it, implement method end() and then consume the protected attribute "image".

 ** Understanding the core **